ishandutta2007/free-api/README.md

 ----------

-<b> Global IP geographic location (can be called online) : Single IPv4 / IPv6 address or domain name —— <a href = "https://www.free-api.com/doc/292" > Interface address </a>
+ - Global IP geographic location (can be called online) : Single IPv4 / IPv6 address or domain name —— <a href = "https://www.free-api.com/doc/292" > Interface address </a>

  - Domain name registration (can be called online) : Query domain registration status according to domain name-<a href = "https://www.free-api.com/ doc / 293 "> Interface address </a>